twisted/twisted/docs/core/development/policy/coding-standard.rst

 C code should be kept in external bindings packages which Twisted depends on.
 If creating new C extension modules, using `cffi <https://cffi.readthedocs.org/en/latest/>`_ is highly encouraged, as it will perform well on PyPy and CPython, and be easier to use on Python 2 and 3.
-Consider optimising for `PyPy <http://pypy.org/performance.html>`_ instead of creating bespoke C code.
+Consider optimizing for `PyPy <http://pypy.org/performance.html>`_ instead of creating bespoke C code.

 Commit Messages